vicflora/vicflora-vue/vicflora-nuxt/content/statics/bioregions/gippsland-highlands.md

 permalink: /bioregions/gippsland-highlands
 ---

-{% include warning.html text="Gippsland Highlands in the Flora of Victoria system of natural regions (Conn 1993) corresponds to <b>Strzelecki Ranges</b> in the current system of bioregions in Victoria." %}
+<div class="alert alert-warning">Gippsland Highlands in the Flora of Victoria system of natural regions (Conn 1993) corresponds to <b>Strzelecki Ranges</b> in the current system of bioregions in Victoria.</div>

 ## Location